Self Help - Schizophrenia Awareness

 Schizophrenic symptoms in adult patients often seem to be correlated with childhood experiences of rejection, abandonment, loss of love, seductiveness on the parts of parents, and other forms of psychic trauma.
 They usually are emotionally cold, withdrawn, sensitive, and eccentric since childhood.
 They may do well academically, but their social adjustment is impoverished, and they prefer solitary hobbies to the exclusion of interests, which would require interaction with their fellows.
 Their paranoia is suspicious, mistrustful, and envious of others.

 - Hallucinations: Sensory perception occurs in response to external stimuli.
-Hallucinations could be hearing a voice that commands to do some actions; seeing images that don't exist and interpreting them as Gods, angels or ghosts; always sensing danger with fear of people around; someone constantly telling that others are plotting against; bad smells like something is rotten or unpleasant; irritable tastes in the mouth.
+Hallucinations could be hearing a voice that commands one to do some actions; seeing images that don't exist and interpreting them as Gods, angels or ghosts; always sensing danger with fear of people around; someone constantly telling that others are plotting against; bad smells like something is rotten or unpleasant; irritable tastes in the mouth.

 - Illusion: Misinterpretation of sensory perception.
 It includes seeing smoke as ghosts in the dark, every small shiny object on walls as cameras, people who look at one is considered as staring, etc.